Congratulations on your Admission to UC Berkeley!

 Applying to the Economics Major as a Transfer Student

 All new transfer students are required to apply to the Economics Major during their first semester.
-Fill out the online application before the end of the fourth week of class.
+Fill out the online application before or by the end of the fifth week of class.
 Transfer students will be denied from the economics major if they apply after completing their first semester at Berkeley.

 There are five prerequisite courses for the Economics Major.
 All five classes (or their equivalent) must be completed prior to acceptance to the major and all must be taken for a letter grade.
 If you are transferring from a California community college, check your courses on assist.org to ensure that they are equivalent to the Berkeley courses.

 Introduction to Economics: ONE course or equivalent required.

 - Economics 1 or 2.
 At Berkeley, these courses include both micro and macro economics in one course.

 *Calculus: You must take both A and B of either sequence.
 TWO courses or equivalent required.

 - Math 1A or 16A (or equivalent) and

 *Introduction to Statistics: ONE course or equivalent required.

 - Upper-division statistics courses such as: Stats 131A, 134, 140, or IEOR 172 are also acceptable